anshuavinash-1/Mindfulness-with-Nature-App/CONTRIBUTING.md

 Reference the project/community behavior expectations and reporting process.

+We expect all contributors to maintain a respectful, inclusive and collaborative environment.Report any concerns privately to the project maintainers.

 ## Getting Started

 List prerequisites, setup steps, environment variables/secrets handling, and how to run the app locally.

+### Prerequisties

+### Local Setup

+### Environment Setup

 ## Branching & Workflow